s-weil/bench-curl-rs/README.md

 <b>Burl</b> is a statistics-driven benchmarking tool and load generator for http-webapplications, written in Rust.
 Measure KPIs of your endpoints, compare different versions of them and analyze the performance with the provided reports, containing plots and result data.
-Run Burl as CLI tool and manage your setup conveniently with config files (see [config](./examples/actix/specs.toml)).
+Run Burl as CLI tool and manage your setup conveniently with config files.

+#### Related work

+Related to Burl is the HTTP load generator [hey](https://github.com/rakyll/hey).
+A further source of inspiration was [criterion.rs](https://github.com/bheisler/criterion.rs) which is a statistics-driven microbenchmarking tool for your Rust code.

 ### Examples
 Find sample reports for